 As a nutritionist, I have heard all sorts of crazy things clients believe will help them lose weight.
 Here are a few of the most common weight loss nutrition.

 No matter what food group you choose, if you cut out the items from that group, you will reduce your caloric intake and lose weight.
 The problem is that you will also reduce your nutrient intake, unless you choose what to eliminate carefully.
 It is not necessary or desirable to cut carbohydrates from your diet completely.
 Instead, choose wisely, the best choices are always unrefined, whole-grain carbohydrates.

 Celery, grapefruit, etc will not help you burn calories and lose more weight.
 “Negative” foods (foods that cause you to burn off more calories than the calories you get from eating the food) simply do not exist.
-If is it sounds too good to be true it probably is not true.
+If it sounds too good to be true, it probably is not true.

 It makes no difference what time you eat.
 What matters is how many calories you consume versus how many you burn off through activity over time.
 Some research has found that eating a small, nutrient-dense snack at night may actually be beneficial for maintaining muscle and heart health.

 Fat, when eaten in moderate amounts, is important for our health and aids in weight loss by helping to increase our feeling of fullness.
 However, remember that every 1 gram (g) of fat contains 9 calories, while 1 g of carbohydrate or protein only contains 4 calories; so, it is easy to “overdo” the fat.